minio/docs/source/reference/minio-server/minio-server.rst

    request.
 Set this variable to ``https://console.minio.example.net`` to ensure the external identity provider has a reachable URL to which to send the authentication response.

+.. envvar:: MINIO_SERVER_URL

+   *Optional*

+   Specify the Fully Qualified Domain Name (FQDN) the MinIO Console should use for connecting to the MinIO Server.

+   This variable is typically only necessary when the MinIO Server TLS certificates do not contain an IP Subject Alternative Name (SAN) for the MinIO Server.
+   Since the Console uses the MinIO Server IP by default, the Console may fail to connect due to the TLS certificate not having the necessary IP listed as a SAN.

 Key Management Service and Encryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~